 Growing up in Appalachia may leave a person open to harsh criticism and stereotype, yet Vance delves into his childhood and upbringing to make a clear distinction between perception and reality.
 Born in Kentucky and shuffling among homes in Ohio, the author ended the cycle of poverty, abuse, and drug use after becoming a U.S. Marine and Yale Law School graduate.
 His memoir is less about his triumph and more about exposing the gritty truth of how a culture fell into ruin.

+The House on Mango Street

+Cisneros, Sandra

-The House on Mango Street Cisneros, Sandra Esperanza Cordero, a girl coming of age in the Hispanic quarter of Chicago, uses poems and stories to express thoughts and emotions about her oppressive environment.
-The Lovely Bones Sebold, Alice The Lovely Bones is the story of a family devastated by a gruesome murder -- a murder recounted by the teenage victim.
-The Road McCarthy, Cormac This novel tells the story of a father and son's struggle to survive in a post-apocalyptic world.
-Contains disturbing imagery.
+Esperanza Cordero, a girl coming of age in the Hispanic quarter of Chicago, uses poems and stories to express thoughts and emotions about her oppressive environment.

+The Lovely Bones

+Sebold, Alice

+The Lovely Bones is the story of a family devastated by a gruesome murder -- a murder recounted by the teenage victim.

+The Road

+McCarthy, Cormac

+This novel tells the story of a father and son's struggle to survive in a post-apocalyptic world.

+\Contains disturbing imagery.

 The Things They Carried O'Brien, Tim The Things They Carried is an unparalleled Vietnam testament, a classic study of men at war that brilliantly -- and painfully -- illuminates the capacity, and the limits, of the human heart and soul.
-Pearl River High School Summer Reading 2017 - Grade 12 All incoming seniors taking English 12 will read The Last Lecture by Randy Pausch.
+Pearl River High School Summer Reading 2022 - Grade 12 All incoming seniors taking English 12 will read The Last Lecture by Randy Pausch.
 We encourage you to take notes while you are reading.
 If you purchase your own books, you can also use post-it-notes or write in the margins.
 When finished with the book, students should be prepared to discuss these three questions: - What do you believe is the author's purpose in writing this book? - What is your perspective of what an Imagineer is and how are you imagineering your own journey to college? - Which three lessons from the book speak to you the strongest?
-RCC English Incoming seniors taking RCC English will choose from two of the following works: - Khaled Hosseini's The Kite Runner - Khaled Hosseini's A Thousand Splendid Suns - Khaled Hosseini's And the Mountains Echoed - Chimamanda Ngozi Adichie's Americanah - Dave Eggers' What is the What - Dave Eggers' Zeitoun - Mazir Bahari's Then They Came for Me: A Family's Story of Love, Captivity, and Survival - Ta-Nehisi Coates' Between the World and Me In addition to two of the works listed above, you will be reading Chapter 1-"Seeing Better: The Analytical Habit of Mind" in Writing Analytically You are required to complete three tasks over the summer: - 1.
-Read TWO of the novels on the list. - 2.
-Write TWO responses (one for each novel that you choose)- minimum of 500 words, 12 point font, double spaced.
+This book will be the first text studied in the course.
+Students enrolled in RCC English should complete the assignment below.
+RCC English For specific guidelines on how to complete your assignment, please see the information on the RCC Summer 2022 Google Classroom page.
+Students can join the Google Classroom using the code ygn7mjo.
+Incoming seniors taking RCC English will choose two works from the following list: - Khaled Hosseini's The Kite Runner - Chimamanda Ngozi Adichie's Americanah - Ta-Nehisi Coates' Between the World and Me - Colson Whitehead's The Nickel Boys - Bryan Stevenson's Just Mercy: A Story of Justice and Redemption - Michelle Zauner's Crying in H Mart In addition to two of the works listed above, you will be reading "Chapter 1: The Five Analytical Moves" in Writing Analytically.
+You are required to complete three tasks over the summer: - 1.
+Read Chapter 1 of Writing Analytically- the ideas presented in this chapter will help you articulate your ideas and understand the concepts that you should apply in your assignment.
+You should read the chapter before completing your writing assignments. - 2.
+Read TWO books from the list provided - 3.
+Write TWO responses (one for each book that you choose)- minimum of 500 words, 12 point font, double spaced.
 We will establish a due date for your final copy when the school year begins.
 Please use proper MLA citation.
 If you write a straightforward literary analysis of the novel, you are doing the assignment incorrectly.
-For specific guidelines on how to write the responses, please follow the instruction on the sheet you received from Mr. McNerney before the end of the school year or refer to his website.
-3. Read Chapter 1 of Writing Analytically- the ideas presented in this chapter will help you articulate your ideas and understand the concepts that you should apply in your assignment.
+More specific information is available on the RCC Summer Google Classroom page.